-If the first chinchilla you adopted is a female chinchilla like me, you likely have some questions about what the future may hold.
+If the first chinchilla you adopted is a female chinchilla like me, you likely have some questions about a female chinchilla in heat or if female chinchillas have a period.

 Especially if you plan to breed or have multiple chinchillas sharing a cage that has bonded.